Tokyo Ghoul Facts About Hide

 Which Stage Actor Plays Hide?

 In the Tokyo Ghoul stage play, Hide is played by Shuuto Miyazaki, who is also known by his role as Shinkai Hayato in the Yowamushi Pedal stage play and Nakamura Shinpachi in Hakuouki musicals.
-He will also play as Natsu in the Fairy Tail stage play this year .
+He will played Natsu in the Fairy Tail stage play in 2016 .

 Who is your favourite from the four most popular characters?